OctavianIonutStanciulescu/Assessment2-web-page-implementation-/README.md

 ### Production Deployment:
 When we were happy with the staging area, we moved the SPA to the live environment so that the general public could use it.
 ## Sharing of knowledge and documentation:
-For purposes of reference and upkeep, we chronicled the user manuals, codebase, and entire creation process.expertise Transfer: To preserve the viability of the endeavour, we made sure that team members shared their expertise.
+For purposes of reference and upkeep, we chronicled the user manuals, codebase, and entire creation process.
+Expertise Transfer: To preserve the viability of the endeavor, we made sure that team members shared their expertise.
 ## Project Completion:
 ### Evaluation:
 Using the initial issue description and criteria for success, we evaluated the project's effectiveness.
 ### Lessons Learned:
 To determine experiences learned and opportunities for growth, we performed a review.
-In conclusion, our technique used aspects of Agile and UCD to produce a customised strategy for facilitating the creation of a modestly sized individual project.
+In conclusion, our technique used aspects of Agile and UCD to produce a customized strategy for facilitating the creation of a modestly sized individual project.
 Through the course of the project lifetime, this technique allowed us to solve the defined issue space in an efficient manner while being flexible to evolving needs.

 # Methods for User Evaluation
-We carried out a thorough user review of our online application to assure its efficacy and consumer-friendliness in enhancing the everyday lives of Solent University students.
+We carried out a thorough user review of our online application to ensure its efficacy and consumer-friendliness in enhancing the everyday lives of Solent University students.
 The techniques for collecting data have been thoughtfully selected in order to obtain insightful comments from a diverse user population.
 We describe the procedures employed below and explain why they were chosen:
 ## Surveys:
 ### Explanation of the method:
 To get quantitative information about Solent University students' interactions with the online application, surveys were sent to a variety of them.
 We were able to efficiently collect structured input using this strategy.